 This goal can be achieved by:

-Eductor systems are designed to work with the ship’s built-in fire-fighting system.
-The eductor connected to the discharge side of the pump, causes a negative pressure at the point of dispersant intake, thus sucking it in into a discharge line.
+Educator systems are designed to work with the ship’s built-in fire-fighting system.
+The educator connected to the discharge side of the pump, causes a negative pressure at the point of dispersant intake, thus sucking it in into a discharge line.
 The diluted dispersant is applied by a fire monitor or through nozzles mounted on spraying arms attached to the vessel’s side.

 Injection systems consist of two pumps: one for water and the other, similar to chemical feeder pumps with variable flow rate, for the dispersant.
-The dispersant is applied through nozzles mounted on spraying arms attached to the vessel’s side.
-Fixed and portable designs exist, and are preferably installed on the vessel’s bow in order to benefit from the mixing energy provided by the bow wave.
+The dispersant applied through nozzles mounted on spraying arms attached to the vessel’s side.
+Fixed and portable designs exist and are preferably installed on the vessel’s bow to benefit from the mixing energy provided by the bow wave.

 Systems for spraying neat dispersants

-Systems for spraying neat concentrates are specifically designed for the application of undiluted concentrate dispersants.
+Methods for spraying neat concentrates specifically designed for the application of undiluted concentrate dispersants.

-These units are usually bow mounted, have a pump with a variable flow rate and the dispersant is discharged also through nozzles mounted on spraying arms.
-These are usually longer as compared to stern mounted arms, having a greater oil encounter rate.
+These units are usually bow mounted, have a pump with a variable flow rate, and the dispersant is also discharged through nozzles mounted on spraying arms.
+These are often longer as compared to stern mounted arms, having a higher oil encounter rate.
 Mixing energy is provided by bow wave.

-In order to increase the dispersant flow rate range some units are equipped with multiple spraying assembly.
-By operating one or several spraying assembly, the flow rate can be adjusted to cope with different situations encountered (ship speed, oil thickness and type…).
+To increase the dispersant flow rate range, some units equipped with multiple spraying assemblies.
+By operating one or several spraying assemblies, the flow rate can be adjusted to cope with different situations encountered ( ship speed, oil thickness ).

-We can design the Dispersant Spray Sytem for your needs.
+We can design the Dispersant Spray System for your needs.